Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes: Preliminaries

-\paragraph{UDF} Similar to SDF, UDF also describes a distance field with the Euclidean distance metric.
-The difference is it does not report the signed information thus the value is positive for both interior and exterior as Fig.~\ref{fig:field2D}~(c) shows.
-Besides, it is not differentiable on the curved surface, which is the local minimal and the value is still zero.
-Owing to the omitting of the sign, UDF is capable of representing open surfaces and non-manifold structures.
+\paragraph{Unsigned Distance Field} Similar to the SDF, the UDF also encodes distances based on the Euclidean metric but omits the sign, assigning non-negative values to both interior and exterior points, as illustrated in Figure~\ref{fig:field2D}~(c).
+The UDF is non-differentiable on the curved surface, at which it attains its local minimum with a value of zero.
+By omitting the sign, the UDF is capable of representing open surfaces and non-manifold structures, making it suitable for a broader range of geometric configurations.